puppetlabs/puppet-docs/source/puppet/4.5/reference/ssl_regenerate_certificates.markdown

 Note that this process **destroys the certificate authority and all other certificates.** It is meant for use in the event of a total compromise of your site, or some other unusual circumstance.
 If you just need to replace a few agent certificates, you can use the `puppet cert clean` command on your Puppet master and then follow step 3 for any agents that need to be replaced.

-## Step 1: Clear and Regenerate Certs on Your Puppet Master
+## Step 1: Clear and regenerate certs on your Puppet master

 **On the Puppet master hosting the CA:**